jforseth210/bluecoins-to-fireflyiii/README.md

 # Bluecoins to Firefly III importer

-Python script to import a [Bluecoins](https://play.google.com/store/apps/details?id=com.rammigsoftware.bluecoins) database into a [Firefly III](https://github.com/firefly-iii/firefly-iii/) instance
+This is a fork of dreautall's python script to import a [Bluecoins](https://play.google.com/store/apps/details?id=com.rammigsoftware.bluecoins) database into a [Firefly III](https://github.com/firefly-iii/firefly-iii/) instance.
+I ran into some issues with split transactions in my database export, but removing the offending lines seems to have solved it.

 ## How to Use